tmknom/revoke-github-token-action/README.md

 ## Description

-This action revokes a specified GitHub Apps installation access token.
+This action revokes a specified GitHub App installation access token.
-While installation access tokens automatically expire after one hour, this action allows you to revoke them immediately for enhanced security.
+While these tokens automatically expire after one hour, you can revoke them anytime for added security.

-To ensure uninterrupted workflows, this action is designed to succeed even if an error occurs during execution.
+To prevent workflow failures, this action **always returns a successful status**, even if the token has already been revoked or an error occurs during execution.
+All errors, including GitHub API failures, are ignored to ensure workflows run smoothly.
+See the [FAQ](#what-happens-if-the-token-is-already-invalid) for more details on this approach.

 ## Usage